Common Questions

 A: Due to the breed's history of being an independent hunter, their recalls tend to not be good.
 It is not rebellion so as much as them thinking, "You don't know that you want this squirrel yet.
 I'll get it for you."

 A: Also, this question tends to be paired with dog parks.
-Jindos are not good dog park dogs as they tend to get offended by rude behavior from other dogs.
+Korean Jindo Dogs are not good dog park dogs as they tend to get offended by rude behavior from other dogs.
 They escalate quickly and with intent.
 If looking for a breed that you can socialize with at dog parks, this is not a suitable breed.

 Q: How are they in apartments?

-A: An adult Jindo usually has very good house manners, and as long as they receive mental stimulation and physical exercise outside of the apartment, most will adapt.
-However, due to the guarding nature of the Jindo, they may alert to passerbys if the apartment is not sound-proof.
+A: An adult Korean Jindo Dog usually has very good house manners, and as long as they receive mental stimulation and physical exercise outside of the apartment, most will adapt.
+However, due to the guarding nature of the Korean Jindo Dog, they may alert to passerbys if the apartment is not sound-proof.

 Q: How long do they live?